RWKV/RWKV-wiki/docs/README.md

 **Bad**
 + Is sensitive to prompt fomatting, you may need to change how you prompt the model
-+ Is weak at task that require lookback, so reorder your prompt accordingly
++ Is weaker at task that require lookback, so reorder your prompt accordingly
     + (e.g. Instead of saying "For the document above do X", which will require a lookback.
 Say "For the document below do X" instead)

 # Quick RWKV community terminology